Shape

 DEPRECATED: Use run-all apply instead.

 Apply a stack by running terragrunt apply in each subfolder.
-Make sure to read Execute Terraform commands on multiple modules at once for context.
+Make sure to read Execute OpenTofu/Terraform commands on multiple modules at once for context.

 Example: